Apply Now

 Entrance Counseling is required for all federal student loan programs.
 During entrance counseling, the student is provided with information about the terms and conditions of the loan so s/he can make an informed decision before borrowing.

-For Federal Perkins or Federal Direct Stafford Loans, Entrance Counseling must be completed before receiving the first disbursement of a loan.
+For Federal Direct Loans, Entrance Counseling must be completed before receiving the first disbursement of a loan.

 For Nursing Student Loans and Nurse Faculty Loans, the student must complete Entrance Counseling on an annual basis prior to receiving the first disbursement for the academic year.